A single copy of this article may be reprinted for personal, noncommercial use only.

 - Antidepressants and pregnancy.
 Some antidepressants may harm your child if you take them during pregnancy or while you're breast-feeding.
-If you're taking an antidepressant and you're considering getting pregnant, talk to your doctor or mental health provider about the possible dangers.
+If you're considering getting pregnant, talk to your doctor or mental health provider about the possible dangers of certain antidepressants.
 Don't stop taking your medication without contacting your doctor first.

 - Drug interactions.
 MAOIs can also cause serious reactions when you take them with certain other medications.
-Examples of medications to avoid include other antidepressants, certain pain medications, certain decongestants and some herbal supplements.
-Make sure you understand exactly which drugs you need to avoid.
-Always check with your doctor or pharmacist before taking any new prescription medication, over-the-counter medication or supplement while you're taking an MAOI.
+Examples of medications to avoid include other antidepressants, certain pain medications, certain cold and allergy medications, and some herbal supplements.
+Always check with your doctor or pharmacist before taking any new prescription medication, over-the-counter medication, herbs or other supplements while you're taking an MAOI.

 - Serotonin syndrome.
 Rarely, an MAOI can cause dangerously high levels of serotonin.
 This is known as serotonin syndrome.
 It most often occurs when two medications that raise serotonin are combined.
-These include other antidepressants, medications for certain health conditions and the herbal supplement St. John's wort.
-Signs and symptoms of serotonin syndrome include confusion, rapid or irregular heartbeat, dilated pupils, fever, and unconsciousness.
+These include other antidepressants, certain pain or headache medications, and the herbal supplement St. John's wort.
+Signs and symptoms of serotonin syndrome include anxiety, agitation, sweating, confusion, tremors, restlessness, lack of coordination and rapid heart rate.
 Seek immediate medical attention if you have any of these signs or symptoms.